Job security is an illusion. Stay relevant and competitive.

 Relevance Vs. Years of Experience

 Put yourself in employer’s shoes when looking for a candidate to fill in a new job opening.
-Having to choose between two candidates, one with 10 years of experience and 2 years recent gap, versus a young professional with 4 years of experience, digital- savvy, passionate about all new technologies and how to apply them.
+Having to choose between a candidate with 10 years of experience but a 2-year career gap, and a younger professional with 4 years of experience who is digitally savvy and passionate about new technologies.
 Even though the first candidate might have more years of experience, in case they cannot convince the interviewee about their up-to-market knowledge during the past 2 years, then the young enthusiastic candidate will most probably win this job.

 Organizations are constantly faced with new challenges (i.e. changes in laws and regulations, covid19 etc.) while they are required to adapt to new situations in no time.
 Employees should prove they are capable of keeping up with this rapid pace and contributing to firm’s development, each one with their own knowledge and skills.
 Besides, the success of a business lies in the hands of its professionals.